58bits/hapi-auth-signature/README.md

           included when `isValid` is `true`, but there are cases when the application needs to know who tried to authenticate even when it fails
           (e.g. with authentication mode `'try'`).

-The validation function shown below is based on an hmac scheme with a key identifier and secret key stored in a user record. [http-signature](https://github.com/joyent/node-http-signature) supports the following algorithms:
+The validation function shown below is based on an hmac strategy with a key identifier and secret key stored in a user record. [http-signature](https://github.com/joyent/node-http-signature) supports the following algorithms:

 * rsa-sha1
 * rsa-sha256